SRCH2/srch2-ngn/documentation/docs/tutorial.md

 Here we use the last method in case you'd like to add some more indexes, such as for music, contacts or anything you can think of.

-You are now ready to search! **Make sure you have a device connected** (at this time the SRCH2 Android SDK cannot be run on emulators), press 'Run' and after you see the toast saying "SRCH2 Service is Ready!" try entering "c" into the `EditText` at the top of your device's screen.
-You should see something like:<br><center>![Tutorial Finished - Seeing the SRCH2 Android SDK in action][tutorial-008]</center>

-The results come back fast, and even if we had we inserted thousands of records, the search results would still take less than milliseconds to reach the `SearchResultsAdapter`.
-Because of this, it is recommended that, while developing with the SRCH2-Android-SDK, you employ all of the optimizations for displaying data in a `ListView` as quickly as possible (such as the ViewHolder pattern, lazy loading of bitmaps if you incorporate icons, et cetera).
+Whenever the SRCH2 search server does a search, the results come back fast and even if we had we inserted thousands of records, the search results would still take less than milliseconds to reach the `SearchResultsAdapter`.
+Because of this, it is recommended that, while developing with the SRCH2 Android SDK, you employ all of the optimizations for displaying data in a `ListView` as quickly as possible (such as the ViewHolder pattern, lazy loading of bitmaps if you incorporate icons, et cetera).

 ###Where To Go From Here

-This concludes the Hello SRCH2 Tutorial for learning how to get set up with the SRCH2-Android-SDK.
-Play around with the project: try updating a record, deleting a record, adding more records with searchable data that is similar in its sequence of letters to appreciate the power of SRCH2's fuzzy search capability-- and this is only the beginning!
-If you read on in [Advanced Topics](advanced-topics.md) you'll learn how to form powerful queries (such as filtering the search results for the `MovieIndex` by interval of year), perform lightning fast geo-searches using the device's location, or how to set up the SRCH2-Android-SDK for Proguard, or how to manually interact with the running SRCH2 search server.
+This concludes the Hello SRCH2 Tutorial for learning how to get set up with the SRCH2 Android SDK.
+Play around with the project: try updating a record, deleting a record, adding more records with searchable data that is similar in its sequence of letters to appreciate the power of SRCH2's fuzzy search capability--and this is only the beginning!
+If you read on in [Advanced Topics](advanced-topics.md) you'll learn how to form powerful queries (such as filtering the search results for the `MovieIndex` by interval of year), perform lightning fast geo-searches using the device's location, or how to set up the SRCH2 Android SDK for Proguard, or how to manually interact with the running SRCH2 search server.
 Search on!

-[tutorial-000]: ../img/000-tutorial.png "Module Settings - How to open 'Module Settings'"
-[tutorial-001]: ../img/001-tutorial.png "Module Settings - How to add a new module"
-[tutorial-002]: ../img/002-tutorial.png "Module Settings - Creating a new module from an .AAR file"
-[tutorial-003]: ../img/003-tutorial.png "Module Settings - Importing the SRCH2-Android-SDK.aar file as the new module"
-[tutorial-004]: ../img/004-tutorial.png "Module Settings - Adding the SRCH2-Android-SDK module as a dependency"
-[tutorial-005]: ../img/005-tutorial.png "Module Settings - Selecting the SRCH2-Android-SDK module"
-[tutorial-006]: ../img/006-tutorial.png "Module Settings - Verifying SRCH2-Android-SDK module as been added as a compiled dependency"
-[tutorial-007]: ../img/007-tutorial.png "Installation Complete - Confirming gradle has included the SRCH2 Android SDK as a dependency in your project"
+[tutorial-010]: ../img/010-tutorial.png "Opening the cloned Hello SRCH2 Android SDK application project"
+[tutorial-011]: ../img/011-tutorial.png "The SRCH2 Android SDK in action!"
+[tutorial-012]: ../img/012-tutorial.png "Including the SRCH2 server Maven repository in the top-level build.gradle file"
+[tutorial-013]: ../img/013-tutorial.png "Including the SRCH2-Android-SDK.aar file as a dependency in the app module's build.gradle file"
+[tutorial-014]: ../img/014-tutorial.png "Synchronizing the Gradle build system to include the new dependency"
-[tutorial-008]: ../img/008-tutorial.png "Tutorial Finished - Seeing the SRCH2 Android SDK in action"
+[tutorial-015]: ../img/015-tutorial.png "Confirming the SRCH2 Android SDK is integrated into the application"
-[tutorial-009]: ../img/009-tutorial.png "Default Project Files - Project hierarchy after adding all the files"